-A Aggregate B Purchase Card C Procurement Method?
-D How should you E Who is authorised to F Must the G What type of H Who must I Who signs the J Contract Award value including extensions permitted?
-Trocurement wethou: approach the market? carry out procurement? contract be formally advertised? contract is required? approve the contract award? contract on the Council's behalf?
-Notice needed? £0 to £24,999 Yes if within rules & guidance and card limits One written quote Email / Call Supplier.
-Use a local supplier if they offer value for money Service Officer No Standard Terms (see Council's website) Budget Holder Not Required - (Approval of Purchase Order) No £25,000 to £189,330 Only in formal emergency cases (see section 5.2) Minimum of two quotes, but seek at least three.
+Α В С D E F G Н 1 J Aggregate value including extensions (inclusive of VAT) Purchase Card permitted?
+Procurement Method?
+How should you approach the market?
+Who is authorised to carry out procurement?
+Must the contract be formally advertised?
+What type of contract is required?
+Who must approve the contract aw ard?
+Who signs the contract on the Council's behalf?
+Contract Award Notice needed? £0 to £24,999 Yes if w ithin rules & guidance and card limits One w ritten quote Email / Call Supplier.
+Use a local supplier if they offer value for money Service Officer No Standard Terms (see Council's w ebsite) Budget Holder Not Required - (Approval of Purchase Order) No £25,000 to £213,476 Only in formal emergency cases (see section 4.2) Minimum of two quotes, but seek at least three.
 If using a framework, follow the rules for its use.
-Contact Sourcing Solutions, who will lead sourcing activity Sourcing Solutions, Procurement Service Yes, must be published via Contracts Finder Standard Contract in line with agreed level of risk and complexity Head of Service or delegated manager Head of Service or delegated manager Yes - on Contracts Finder £189,330 to £999,999 No Goods and Services - Tender Works - Competitive quotations Issue Tender via Procurement If on APFP then Procurement, otherwise you must seek approval to procure (see section 1.6) Yes, as required by Public Contracts Regulations Contract in line with agreed level of risk and complexity If within +/-5% of budget: Approved prior to tender.
-If not within budget: S151 Officer Under 500k, Head of Procurement and Head of Service Over £500k: Sealed as a deed via Legal Services Yes - as required by Public Contracts regulations
+Contact Sourcing Solutions, who will lead sourcing activity Sourcing Solutions, Procurement Service Yes, must be published via Contracts Finder Standard Contract in line with agreed level of risk and complexity Head of Service or delegated manager Head of Service or delegated manager Yes - on Contracts Finder £213,477 to £999,999 No Goods and Services - Tender Works - Competitive quotations Utilise the flexibilities for sourcing the best route to market for below threshold Light Touch Regime procurements (Health, educational, cultural, and social care related services) and above £663,540 Light Touch Regime Tender.
+Issue Tender via Procurement If on APFP then Procurement, otherw ise you must seek approval to procure (see section 1.6) Yes, as required by Public Contracts Regulations Contract in line with agreed level of risk and complexity If within +5% of budget: Approved prior to tender.
+If not within budget: S151 Officer Under 500k, Head of Procurement and Head of Service Over £500k: executed by authorised signatory in legal services or by seal as determined by Legal Services Yes - as required by Public Contracts regulations

-£1m and over No Works - up to £4,733,252 - Competitive quotations Works and Concession Contracts over £4,7,33,252: Full Tender or other compliant route Goods and Services: Full Tender or other compliant route Health, educational, cultural and social care related services above £663,540: Light Touch Regime Tender Issue Tender via Procurement If on APFP then Procurement, otherwise you must seek approval to procure (see section 1.6) Yes, as required by Public Contracts Regulations Contract in line with agreed level of risk and complexity If within +/-5% of budget: Approved prior to tender.
+£1m and over No Works - up to £5,336,936 - Competitive quotations Works and Concession Contracts over £5,336,937: Full Tender or other compliant route Goods and Services: Full Tender or other compliant route Health, educational, cultural and social care related services above £663,540: Light Touch Regime Tender Issue Tender via Procurement If on APFP then Procurement, otherw ise you must seek approval to procure (see section 1.6) Yes, as required by Public Contracts Regulations Contract in line with agreed level of risk and complexity If within +5% of budget: Approved prior to tender.
 If not within budget: S151 Officer and under £5m, Portfolio holder, Over £5m, Cabinet.
-Sealed as a deed via Legal Services Yes - as required by Public Contracts regulations -------------- ---- --- --------------------------------- -- -- --- -- --- ---
+Sealed as a deed via Legal Services Yes - as required by Public Contracts regulations -------------- ---- -- --------------------------------- --- -- --- -- -- ---